xinyiwang56/BANA274_AI_Real_Estate_Assistant/SETUP.md

 3. Click **Create Key**, give it a name (e.g. `realtyai`), and copy it
 4. Save it somewhere safe — you won't be able to see it again

+> **💳 Note on cost:** New accounts get a small amount of free credits to start.
+After that, you'll need to add a payment method at [console.anthropic.com](https://console.anthropic.com).
+Generating a listing description or email typically costs less than $0.01, so normal usage stays very affordable.
+You can set a monthly spending limit in your account settings to avoid surprises.

 ---

 ## Step 5 — Set your API Key